Superfuzz Bigmuff: Cover

-The band approached "In 'n' Out of Grace" as a direct homage to Blue Cheer's debut studio album Vincebus Eruptum, even including a "bass and drum break" and "dual out of tune guitar solo" inspired by the album.

-"In 'n' Out of Grace" opens with a sample of the eulogy from Peter Fonda's character in the 1966 movie The Wild Angels, saying "We wanna be free to do what we wanna do…"; a similar sample was later used on Primal Scream's song "Loaded", and also a refraining soundbite and quote in the 2013 film The World's End.

 Reception and legacy

 During initial release, the EP proved a success for Sub Pop, becoming one of the labels biggest selling early releases, alongside Nirvana's Bleach and Mudhoney's Debut LP.
 Bruce Pavitt, co-founder of Sub Pop, commented in 1993: “If Superfuzz Bigmuff hadn’t been on the U.K. charts for a year and Mudhoney hadn’t been a big sensation, who knows what would have happened to Nirvana?”
 It has since been acknowledged as one of the seminal records of the Seattle scene.
-In mid-2008 the EP charted at #25 on the UK Indie Album Chart, a peak for the EP, twenty years after its release.
+In mid-2008 the EP charted at #25 on the UK Indie Album Chart, a peak for the album, twenty years after its release.

 Along with Mudhoney's second album Every Good Boy Deserves Fudge, it was included in 1001 Albums You Must Hear Before You Die.
 In its review, Jamie Gonzalo called it "sexy, smart, humorous and hard", as well as writing "[Mudhoney] emerged from the underground with this mischievous workout, achieving tense and dramatic musical structures with Turner's scalping guitars, Mark Arm's angry vocals, Matt Lukin's mighty bass and Dan Peters' propulsive drums."
 Kurt Cobain listed the EP in his top fifty albums of all time.
 Krist Novoselic said in 1993: "When that EP came out it was a must-have, and those were magical times.
 That was the Seattle scene."